 Some hosting providers will even provide your SSL authentication certificate free of charge, or as part of your hosting package.
 Setting this up can take as little as 5-10 minutes.

 However, a fully-fledged Extended Validation SSL Certificate could cost as much as $600 per year.

 Before issuing an EV SSL Certificate, your CA needs to authenticate your identity.
 They also need to confirm that you control the domain for which you’re requesting the certificate.

 It can take weeks for this certificate to be issued.
-The CA will use what’s known as an ‘intermediate certificate’ to issue you with your SSL Certificate.
+The CA will use what’s known as an ‘intermediate certificate’ to issue you with your SSL authentication certificate.
 If the ownership of your domain changes hands, then this must be reported to your CA.

-This way, they know who will have access to the SSL Certificate.
+This way, they know who will have access to the SSL authentication certificate.